 This is a question that we commonly receive from customers and site visitors!
 The truth is, most folks who adopt foot-healthy footwear (i.e., shoes that stay out of the way of your feet) in combination with other helpful footgear (e.g., toe spacers, toe socks, metatarsal pads, sole-stimulating insoles, etc.) experience a lengthening of the feet.
-It's not so much that the feet are growing after adopting minimalist and foot-shaped footwear, it's just that the feet are realizing their true, innate dimensions after being crammed into shoes that were too short and too constricting (for too many years).
+It's not that the feet are growing after adopting minimalist and foot-shaped footwear, it's just that the feet are realizing their true, innate dimensions after being crammed into shoes that were too short and too constricting (for too many years).

 So, a foot that lengthens out necessarily requires a larger shoe size.
 Just to clarify: Most of the foot lengthening that happens occurs in the toes as they begin to unfurl and straighten out over time.
 The realignment of all the foot's bones and tissues is another factor at play here.
 It's also possible to see an increase in foot width, though the increased width mostly occurs at the ends of the toes due to improved toe splay.